2023 Theology & Religious Vocations Degree Guide

 Along with the option to major in General Theology and Religious Vocations, students are able to specialize in areas that interest them.
 Those interested in taking a deep dive into the Bible can major in Biblical Studies.
 Students more interested in evangelism and missionary work can major in Missionary Studies.
 Other options include Religious Education for those interested in teaching, and Sacred Music for those interested in leading worship or being a musical director.
 Theological and Ministerial Studies will prepare students to become ordained as a minister, while a major in Pastoral Counseling and Specialized Ministries teaches students how to provide spiritual guidance and counseling.

-Theology & Religious Vocations Degrees Shrinking in Popularity
+Theology & Religious Vocations Degrees Growing in Popularity

-Theology & Religious Vocations was the 25th most popular major in the 2019-2020 school year.
-Colleges in the United States reported awarding 24,907 degrees in this year alone.
-This 4,338 less than the prior year, a decrease of 17.4%.
+Theology & Religious Vocations was the 26th most popular major in the 2020-2021 school year.
+Colleges in the United States reported awarding 27,459 degrees in this year alone.
+This is a difference of 587 over the prior year, a growth of 2.1%.

-Approximately 624 colleges in the U.S. offer a theology and religious vocations degree of some kind.
-Our 2022 Best Theology & Religious Vocations Schools ranking analyzes 198 of these schools to determine the best overall colleges for theology and religious vocations students.
+This year's Best Theology & Religious Vocations Schools ranking compares 142 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of theology and religious vocations programs later in this article.

 Requirements for Getting a Degree in Theology & Religious Vocations